ole-vi/BeLL-angular-reboot/README.md

 * Create vagrant file for quick setup of dependencies, then create docker file
 * Incorporate SSL so site runs on HTTPS
 * Add Service Workers & PouchDB (see [this repo](https://github.com/nolanlawson/worker-pouch)) for offline support
-* Finish converting TAP tests to Karma for login component
 * Add e2e tests with Protractor or CodeceptJS
 * Add navigation component
 * Add user management component